Ken Finch, President/CEO

 Edward Laue, M.D., Chief Medical Officer

-Dr. Laue had an obstetrics and gynecology practice at the hospital for six years, and he has 18 years’ experience as a physician specializing in women’s health care.
-In his six years at Texas Health Huguley, Dr. Laue was the chairman of the department of obstetrics and gynecology and served as the vice president of the medical staff.
-Prior to coming to Texas Health Huguley he practiced in Chula Vista and National City, California for twelve years.
+Before joining the administration of Texas Health Huguley Hospital, Dr. Laue practiced obstetrics and gynecology.
+Dr. Laue spent six years in practice at Texas Health Huguley, where he was the chairman of the department of obstetrics and gynecology and served as the vice president of the medical staff.
+Prior to coming to Fort Worth, he practiced in San Diego, California for twelve years.

-Dr. Laue completed his internship year and his residency in obstetrics and gynecology at Glendale Adventist Medical Center in Glendale, California.
+Dr. Laue earned a master of business administration with a healthcare emphasis from the University of Texas at Dallas, Naveen Jindal School of Management in 2013.
+He completed his internship and his residency in obstetrics and gynecology at Glendale Adventist Medical Center in Glendale, California.
 He earned his medical degree from Loma Linda University School of Medicine in Loma Linda, California.
-He received a B.S. in biology from Southwestern Adventist University in Keene.
+He received a B.S. in biology from Southwestern Adventist University in Keene, Texas.